andriluca/AY2021_Project_1-1/README.md

 garden install graph
 ```

-If y\_label on graphs is upside-down change value (y.angle) in line 428 in graphs'init.
+If y\_label on graphs is upside-down change value (y.angle) in line 428 in Graphs' init.

 ## Users Guide